brahianrosswill/ComfyUI-geltz/README.md

 ### Velocity Scaling (vs)

 Modification of the Epsilon Scaling algorithm found in [Elucidating the Exposure Bias in Diffusion Models](https://arxiv.org/abs/2308.15321) specifically made for v-prediction models.
+Lowers tendency to over-brighten images.